kaizen123/fundus-vessel-segmentation/README.md

 		Averaging an image using motion blurring and subtracting the averaged image from the original image.

+* This was written as part of my job as a Research Assistant at PES-CPR.
+If you find this useful in your research please cite - http://ieeexplore.ieee.org/abstract/document/7911975/

 Running
 -------
 * Run the vesselSegmentatioGUI.fig file using Matlab Guide.
 This provides a GUI with a few simple functions.

 * NOTE: The gui has hardcoded parameters for the functions.
 So you might need to change these to get it working with fundus images other than the supplied one.